 - Soil: All soils, but avoid waterlogged areas very dry soils will need extra watering

-- Common Names: Muriel's bamboo and Dino Bamboo
+- Common Names: Muriel's bamboo, Dino Bamboo, Umbrella Bamboo

 Before planting it is a good idea to soak the bamboo thoroughly to ensure the rots are well and truly saturated then dig a hole at least twice the size of the root ball add compost then place the bamboo so that the finished soil height will be slightly lower than the top of the root ball.
 Backfill using your soil mixed 50:50 with good compost.
 Once planted gently firm down the soil around the base add a top dressing of a good fertilizer, we prefer poultry manure, then mulch with a good 8-10 deep layer of compost.
 Finally water again to help settle the bamboo.
 In dry periods it may be necessary to repeat watering regularly, if the bamboo looks dry and the leaves are curling this is a sure sign.
 After the first season we repeat the mulching and feeding each spring.